it's not a franchise. it's better.

 You also might need a contractor's license depending on your scope of work and what state you are in, but again, this cost varies by state.

 Lastly, business insurance is a cost that will need to be factored in.
 This can vary by state and level of coverage.

-Or, hear from Steve, a former franchise owner who grew tired of the astronomical monthly fees.
-He started a Dustless Blasting business so he wouldn't have to work for anyone else.
+Dustless Blasting is a unique opportunity because it requires a low initial investment and quickly pays for itself.
+We love hearing from our successful contractors — like Steve, a former franchise owner who grew tired of paying astronomical monthly fees.
+He took control of his future and started a Dustless Blasting business.
+Now, he doesn't ever have to work for anyone else again.